PR topics: tops and flops – what works best in your market?

 Kyodo PR normally consults with the clients on their specific needs, and we provide a localized PR program along with the budget.

-A common “mistake” that many multinational clients make is not budgeting for Japan.
-Clients with no prior experience in running a PR program Japan, generally lumps Japan within the “Asia budget.”
+A common “mistake” that many multinational clients make is not budgeting specifically for Japan.
+Clients with no prior experience in running an international PR program Japan, generally lumps Japan within the “Asia budget.”
 Once receiving quotes from us, they are frequently surprised at the high costs of doing business in Japan.
 Thus, we need to educate the clients that Japan is the 3rd largest economy, and the business return and benefits generated here, would be on a much larger scale, compared to other markets.
 Therefore, the costs in Japan of working is reflected in this.

 *The series is based on phone or face-to-face interviews and written input, therefore please excuse language mistakes which might reflect foreign language influences.